Cars

 to Les Suckling (from a World supplement), and then from the cover

-of Hot Car: he was a hero and a brilliant car builder [Thanks to Rick Young for passing them on.].
-February 2010: Darkie Wright started racing in 1957, continued through the sixties, and here in the early-mid seventies is Darkie's car #7 in the Hednesford pits, and then parked next to his son-in-law Melvyn Bassey 17, while Darkie tucks into a snack -- but where is this?
-Can anyone identify the place?
+Darkie Wright started racing in 1957, continued through the sixties, and here in the early-mid seventies is Darkie's car #7 in the Hednesford pits.
+Next, parked next to his son-in-law Melvyn Bassey #17, Darkie either sups a cuppa or blows his nose? -- in 1974 at Long Eaton.

 special, which Tony brought up to date with a 460 cu.in Ford running